amunzur/Clonal-hematopoiesis-pipeline/README.md

 - **Base Recalibration:** `GATK BaseRecalibrator`, `ApplyBQSR`
 - **UMI consensus:** `fgbio` GroupReadsByUmi and CallMolecularConsensusReads

-Conda environment YAML files are specified for reproducibility and are provided in the `envs` directory.
+Conda environment YAML files are provided in the `envs` directory.
 Snakemake will automatically generate the required environments.

 ---